moggieuk/Happy-Hare/README.md

 <br>

 > [!IMPORTANT]
-> `mmu.cfg`, `mmu_hardware.cfg`, `mmu_software.cfg` & `mmu_parameters.cfg` must all be referenced by your `printer.cfg` master config file with `mmu.cfg` and `mmu_hardware.cfg` listed first (the easiest way to achieve this is simply with `[include mmu/base/*.cfg]`) . `client_macros.cfg` should also be referenced if you don't already have working PAUSE / RESUME / CANCEL_PRINT macros (but be sure to read the section before on macro expectations and review the default macros).
+> `mmu.cfg`, `mmu_hardware.cfg`, `mmu_software.cfg` & `mmu_parameters.cfg` (and other base config files) must all be referenced by your `printer.cfg` master config file with `mmu.cfg` and `mmu_hardware.cfg` listed first (the easiest way to achieve this is simply with `[include mmu/base/*.cfg]`) . `client_macros.cfg` should also be referenced if you don't already have working PAUSE / RESUME / CANCEL_PRINT macros (but be sure to read the section before on macro expectations and review the default macros).
 The install script can also include these config files for you.
 <br>

 **Pro tip:** if you are concerned about running `install.sh -i` then run like this: `install.sh -i -c /tmp -k /tmp` This will build the `*.cfg` files for you but put then in /tmp.
 You can then read them, pull out the bits your want to augment existing install or simply see what the answers to the various questions will do...